xverges/wa-cli/README.md

 ## Installing

-This has only been tested on Python 3.8.1 on OSX.
+This has only been tested on Python 3.8.1 on OSX, and Python 3.8.3 on Windows 10.
 I created a conda environment with that version running `conda env create -f environment.yml`.

 <!-- markdownlint-disable MD014 -->
 ```bash